ipozom/infosweb-api-tester/README.md

 Result: the import completed successfully on 10 Nov 2025, demonstrating that flopack generation plus subsequent import into Okta Workflows is feasible for this scenario.

+### Infosweb helper pack generation

+To create the Infosweb-only helper pack without altering the Okta flows, the following scripted process was executed on 10 Nov 2025:

+1. Parsed the Postman collection to confirm request structure (paths, headers, form body).
+2. Authored a Python generator that serializes three helper flows (`Infosweb request token`, `Infosweb activate user`, `Infosweb deactivate user`) with unique UUIDs and a shared HTTP connection placeholder.
+3. Ran the generator inside the project virtual environment, producing `workflow_infosweb.flopack` alongside the original packs.
+4. Inspected the generated flopack to verify each flow contains a callable entry, descriptive comment, HTTP custom request card, and return block exposing `Status Code` and `Body` outputs.

+Result: the new pack can be imported independently, letting downstream flows swap from Okta-specific actions to Infosweb HTTP calls while keeping the original automation intact for reference.

 ### Validation checklist

 - Run `sha512sum workflow.flopack` and confirm the output matches `2b8b6aea062fd164322b53189a12c89a1cfc9f031c9a5a80f172f36b783b2df143dd9b721e3ef35962c610715c7e727ca610519addd3cd82cf2c6df589eef3c4`.
+- Import `workflow_infosweb.flopack` and wire the **HTTP** connection before attempting to run the helpers.
-- After import, reassign the Okta connector and execute each helper flow once to confirm activation/deactivation succeed without errors.
+- After import, reassign the Okta connector (for the original pack) and execute each helper flow once to confirm activation/deactivation succeed without errors.
 - Review Flow History to ensure scheduled runs complete without missing inputs.

+For Infosweb-only implementations, run the three helper flows in sequence (token → activate/deactivate) to verify the HTTP responses mirror the Postman collection outputs.

 ## Infosweb API helper